iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 To fix it, naming should be changed. matchIndex -> highlightedItemIdentifier, propertyName -> highlightedItemIdentifier. matchCounts property should be removed.

-changed highlightProps?: HighlightedRecordProps property to highlight?: HighlightingComponentProps on PrimitiveRendererProps interface.
-To fix it, only naming should be changed. changed highlightProps?: HighlightedRecordProps property to highlight?: HighlightingComponentProps on PropertyRendererProps interface.
-To fix it, only naming should be changed. added highlight?: HighlightingComponentProps on PropertyCategoryBlockProps interface.
+Changed `highlightProps?: HighlightedRecordProps` property to `highlight?: HighlightingComponentProps` on `PrimitiveRendererProps` interface.
+To fix it, only naming should be changed.

+Changed `highlightProps?: HighlightedRecordProps` property to `highlight?: HighlightingComponentProps` on `PropertyRendererProps` interface.
+To fix it, only naming should be changed.

+Added `highlight?: HighlightingComponentProps` on `PropertyCategoryBlockProps` interface.
 Interface works as it used to, highlight is used for category highlighting.

-In common/api/ui-core changed title: string property to title: string | JSX.Element and added property tooltip?: string on ExpandableBlockProps interface.
+In `common/api/ui-core` changed `title: string` property to `title: string | JSX.Element` and added property `tooltip?: string` on `ExpandableBlockProps` interface.
 Interface works as it used to, changes are used for some highlighting features.